avisi-cloud/structurizr-site-generatr/README.md

     --default-branch main
 ```

-Both the --branches and --excludeBranches options are comma separated lists and can contain multiple branch names.
+Both the --branches and --exclude-branches options are comma separated lists and can contain multiple branch names.

 ### Start a development web server around the generated website